 One of the hardest choices when it comes to picking suitcase styles is choosing whether you prefer hard or soft external shells.
 The exterior quality of your suitcase matters and can impact weight, durability, comfort, and mobility in the long run.
 Let’s check out the pros and cons of these two types to help you decide which is right for you.

-- They can be snagged or cut by sharp objects in transit.
+- Can be snagged or cut by sharp objects in transit

-- The soft sides are not very protective of delicate objects.
+- Soft sides are not very protective of delicate objects

 Handles on suitcases may all look alike, but the differences become clear when you’re using them to pull 50-pounds of luggage through a crowded terminal.
 Retractable handles are the most common variety and come in many styles and lengths.
 Be sure you are getting handles that adjust to your height and arm length in a comfortable way